-Syslog Server: Uses IPv4/ IPv6 addresses or host names to identify from one to four servers to receive Syslog messages sent by the Rack PDU.
+Syslog Server: Uses IPv4/ IPv6 addresses or host names to identify from one to four servers to receive Syslog messages sent by the device.

-Port: The port that the Rack PDU will use to send Syslog messages.
+Port: The port that the device will use to send Syslog messages.
 The default UDP port assigned to Syslog is 514.